Want to save this recipe?

 Caramel Sauce

-• Remove from heat and allow it to cool down before you pour it over your cake.
+• Set aside to cool before pouring over your cake.

 Frosting